Spencey818/sticky-notes-demo/README.md

 # Sticky-Notes

-The Sticky-Notes web application provides a place for users to create and share notes.
+The Sticky-Notes web application is intentionally vulnerable and provides a place for users to create and share notes.
 The web application uses the Django framework for its backend webserver, and Martor for markdown support.

 ## Installation